 Before you ask us to investigate any possible unauthorised development, use the Public Access database to check if the development has planning permission, or if it has conditions attached.

 You can complete our online form to report unauthorised development and ask us to investigate.
+How we will do this and what is possible (Planning Enforcement is a discretionary not compulsory power) are detailed in our Local Enforcement Plan.
 Your name won't be disclosed but there will be times when the source of the complaint is apparent to those involved.

 You can check the register of notices to see where enforcement action has been taken.